benjamin-lindenbauer/find-best-places-google-maps/README.md

 ## Usage

 - **Search places**: Type a query (e.g., "museum") and press Enter.
-- **Use presets**: Click any chip (e.g., "Park", "Cafe").
+- **Use presets**: Click any chip (e.g., "Park", "Cafe") in the header.
 - **Go to city**: Enter a city name (e.g., "London") in the top input and press Go.
-- **Filter toggle**: Use the Filter checkbox to restrict and sort results by rating and review count.
+- **Filter results**: Use the range sliders in the right panel to set minimum average rating (0.0-5.0) and minimum number of ratings (0-1000).
-- **Interact**: Hover an item to bounce its marker; click an item to open it in Google Maps.
+- **Interact**: Hover an item to bounce its marker; click an item to open it in Google Maps; click type tags to search for that specific category.

 ## Project Structure